fxtentacle/imagemagick-buildpack/README.md

 Custom buildpack that will install a more recent ImageMagic into /app/bin on Heroku.

+Currently using ImageMagick-6.9.11-6 Q16.
+See build.sh for config flags.

-Supports cedar-14.
+Supports cedar-14, heroku-16, heroku-18.

 # How to use